HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 ------------------------------------------

 Usually, Formality is installed from `npm`, using `npm i -g formality-js`.
-This installs a single JavaScript file ([formality.js](https://github.com/moonad/Formality/blob/master/bin/js/src/formality.js)) containing the whole language, and exposes it via the `fmjs` command.
+This installs a big JavaScript file ([formality.js](https://github.com/moonad/Formality/blob/master/bin/js/src/formality.js)) containing the whole language, and exposes it via the `fmjs` command.
 But now we also offer a pure Haskell implementation, which can be installed as: